 The Green-Alvarez fight was scheduled to be televised on ESPN2 from the Connecticut Convention Center, in Hartford, Connecticut.
 Green, 33, came in 6 pounds over the contracted 180 lb. weight limit during yesterday’s weigh-in.

 Dan Rafael said on his twitter, “6 pounds over his contract limit, Allan Green has now pulled out of tonight’s ESPN FNF main event supposedly because of food poisoning.
+The new main event will be Billy Dib vs. Mike Oliver.
+With the Alvarez-Green fight now off, Alvarez probably won’t fight until September, promoter Yvon Michel says.”

 This is a pity the fight won’t be taking place because it would have been a good test for Alvarez to see what he has against a fighter with some power like Green has.
 Green looked good in his last fight against Renan St Juste last November in stopping him in 7 rounds.